Back to Mordants and Additives

 Used as a MORDANT in natural dyeing, which allows the plant pigments to bond with the fibres.

-TO USE: weigh dry fibre and scour if needed (especially cotton).
-Calculate mordant required for 5% WOF (weight of fibre).
-Weigh and dissolve in hot water.
-Fill pot with sufficient water for the fibre to move, add mordant and stir.
+TO USE: weigh the dry fibre or yarn.
+Calculate mordant required for 8 to 15% WOF (weight of fibre).
+Dissolve in hot water.
+Fill pot with sufficient water for the fibre to move, add titanium and stir.
 Enter fibre.
-Bring to 190-200°F and hold 1 hour.
+Bring to 180-200 degrees F and hold 1 hour.
 Stir yarns frequently.
-Cool overnight, then wash well.
+Cool, remove fibre and wash well.
 Dye immediately or dry for later.

 CAUTION: wear a mask when handling powders.
-Wear gloves when handling powder or solutions, particularly when rinsing or handling wet yarns.
-Best done outdoors or with very good ventilation.
+Wear gloves when rinsing or handling wet yarns.
+BEST DONE OUTDOORS or with very good ventilation.
+Avoid breathing fumes.

 CAUTION: wear a mask when handling powders.
-Wear gloves when using tannins, particularly when rinsing or handling wet yarns as they can cause skin irritation and staining.
+Wear gloves when handling citric acid powder, as it can cause skin burns.
+Avoid breathing fumes (just as with vinegar): dye in a well ventilated area.

 Iron sulphate